Laurie Rolland, RCA

 Laurie Rolland is a Canadian living in Sechelt/Davis Bay, British Columbia.
 She graduated with honours from Sheridan College School of Crafts and Design, Mississauga Ontario, in 1978.

-Her work is in private, corporate, and public collections, including the Canadian High Commissioner’s Residence in London, The Canadian Embassy in Rome and The World Exposition Foundation in Icheon Korea.
-It has been seen in over 50 different publications since 1978, with reviews and articles about her work in many of these, including the November 2000 issue of Ceramics Monthly and the May/June 2003 issue of Clay Times.
-It is featured in sixteen books on ceramics, one of which was printed entirely in Chinese.
+Laurie Rolland has functioned as a juror for various potters' guilds in Ontario and BC, and also for the Ontario Arts Council for their "Grants to Individual Craftsmen" and "Artists In The Schools" grants and as co-juror for the Winnifred Shantz Award in 2006.
+Her work has been seen in over 50 different publications since 1978, with reviews and articles about her work in many of these, including the November 2000 issue of Ceramics Monthly and the May/June 2003 issue of Clay Times.
+It can be seen in seventeen books on Ceramics, one of which is printed entirely in Chinese.